seren4de/overflow_ft/README.md

-# Fine-Tuned TTS Overflow Model for Megan Speaker
+# Fine-Tuned TTS Overflow Model for a given Speaker

 This repository contains a fine-tuned TTS overflow model for a given speaker, based on their audiobook, providing high-quality synthesized speech.